lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To change the color of your line press the :guilabel:`lines, dots, and drops` dropdown menu to choose many different colors.
 To choose your color for things filled in press the dropdown :guilabel:`underlined bucket button` on the left bar.
 To switch to a color left click on it.
 To switch to a recently used color click on the color under :guilabel:`Recent`.
 To select a custom color click on :guilabel:`Custom color`.

+To rotate an object select it and :menuselection:`Shape --> Rotate`, right click and select :menuselection:`Transformation --> Rotate`.

 To insert a textbox press :kbd:`F2`, press the button :guilabel:`with a T in a box`, or :guilabel:`Insert --> Text box`.
 Drag the text box into what shape you want it.
 Then type the text you want in the text box.

 .. image:: mainlodrawwindow.png